tesicg/design-patterns/README.md

 # Vue 3 Design Patterns Demo

+The Vue 3 Design Patterns demo is based on Michael Thiessen's <a href="https://michaelnthiessen.com/scaling-your-vue-app" target="_blank">Scaling Your Vue App: 4 Proven Patterns to Keep It Clean article</a>.

     🏪 Data Store Pattern
         The <u><code>taskStore</code></u> provides a single source of truth for all task data.
 It uses Vue's <code>reactive()</code> to ensure all components